Vitis Accelerator Flow Example: Replacing DPU with Filter2d Accelerator in a SmartCam Application

 $working_dir/kria-vitis-platforms/kv260/overlays/examples/smartcam/binary_container_1/*.xclbin

-Now you will need to convert system.bit to a .bit.bin file:
+3. Now you need to convert system.bit to a .bit.bin file:

 cd overlays/examples/smartcam/binary_container_1/link/int/